UPDATED: November 2020

 Afar Magazine Subscription

-Even though many of the hotels and activities suggested in Afar are out of our price range (not sure we can swing the private island rental at the moment…), the photography is beautiful and it always includes engaging travel stories.
+Even though many of the hotels and activities suggested in Afar are out of our price range (not sure our bank account will support our “private island moment”), the photography is beautiful and it always includes engaging travel stories.
 Get a subscription here.

 The Geography of Bliss

-Every traveler needs a good book to make long plane or bus trips bearable.
+Every traveler needs a good book to make long plane or bus trips more bearable.
 The Geography of Bliss by Eric Weiner is one of my favorite travel reads.
 A self-proclaimed grump, Weiner travels the globe in search of the happiest place on Earth.

 Further Reading: Best Travel Books to Inspire Wanderlust